-Many store-bought chorizos use a combination of beef and pork, but I find it easier to use just one meat.
-I’ve done this with domestic pork, wild boar and even bear meat.
+Many store-bought chorizo recipes use a combination of beef and pork, but I find it easier to use just one meat.
+I’ve done this with domestic pork, wild boar, venison and even bear meat.
 All work well.

 If you can’t find all of the ingredients, know that only a few are critical to a good Mexican chorizo: Achiote paste, which is available at any Mexican market, or you can buy achiote online.
 Mexican oregano is different from Mediterranean oregano, but either works.
-Chipotle powder rocks, but is not 100 percent necessary.
+Chipotle and ancho powder rocks, but are not 100 percent necessary.

-You do need cayenne and some other chile powder, but these are easily available in Latin markets — or you can grind dried chiles yourself, which is what I do.
+You do need cayenne and some other chile powder, but these are easily available in Latin markets — or you can grind dried chiles yourself, which is what I do, using a spice grinder.

 Hog casings are available at any butcher shop or large supermarket (you’ll need to ask for them there), or you can buy hog casings online.